 a) 20oF lower temperature on a site from trees.

 b) 35oF lower hard surface temperature under tree shade than in full summer sun.

 c) 27% decrease in summer cooling costs with trees.

 d) 75% cooling savings under deciduous trees.

 e) 50% cooling energy savings with trees.
-(1980) 20oF lower room temperatures in uninsulated house during summer from tree shade.
+(1980) 20oF lower room temperatures in uninsulated houses during summer from tree shade.

 f) $242 savings per home per year in cooling costs with trees.

-g) West wall shading is the best cooling cost savings component.
+g) West wall shading is the best cooling cost-saving component.

-i) 10% energy savings when cooling equipment shaded (no air flow reduction).
+i) 10% energy savings when cooling equipment is shaded (no airflow reduction).

 j) 12% increase in heating costs under evergreen canopy